wrayx/wrayx/README.md

 ### Hello there 👋🏻

-I'm a Full-stack Web developer and occasional AI engineer who loves the idea of spotting subtle problems in our daily lives and using software/programming to either fix them or make the process better. </br>
+I'm a Full-stack developer and occasional AI engineer who loves the idea of spotting subtle problems in our daily lives and using software/programming to either fix them or make the process better. </br>

 [`🏠 wrayx.uk`](https://wrayx.uk/)
 [`🔗 @wrayx`](https://linkedin.com/in/wrayx)